 Myth 3: Freelancers Just Can’t Find Employment

 Definitely not true.
 When I first went freelance I left a great job at a digital marketing agency on the beach.
-The pay was good, the people were lovely, we had flexi time, and we got free food on a Friday.
+The pay was good, the people were lovely, we had flexi-time, and we got free food on a Friday.
 What more could I ask for!?
-This was my number 1 reason I was so scared of going freelance because I actually had a great job.
+This was the number 1 reason I was so scared of going freelance because I actually had a great job.